-Nutritionally speaking (and in terms of flavor too), pumpkin seeds have a lot going for them.
+Nutritionally speaking (and in terms of flavour too), pumpkin seeds have a lot going for them.

-They are rich in zinc, vitamin E (a powerful anti-oxidant), iron, magnesium, fiber, phytosterols, and they pack a good old fashioned punch of protein.
+They are rich in zinc, vitamin E (a powerful anti-oxidant), iron, magnesium, fibre, phytosterols, and they pack a good old fashioned punch of protein.
 They’re also delicious and very versatile in the kitchen.

 Protein bread, unlike regular bread, is ridiculously easy to master.
-You just blend your ingredients together and bake the batter in a nonstick (ideally silicone) pan.
+You just blend your ingredients together and bake the batter in a non-stick pan.
 You don’t need to knead anything.
-You don’t need to led anything rise.
+You don’t need to let anything rise.
 You just blend and bake.
 Simple, right?
 Check this out:

 1. Using a handheld blender or food processor, blend all the above ingredients together.

-2. Pour the mix into a nonstick (ideally silicone) pan.
-Pour it in until it reaches the top of the pan (your bread won’t be rising so don’t pour it all thin expecting some kind of crazy aeration to happen).
+2. Pour the mix into a non-stick (ideally silicone) pan.
+Pour it in until it reaches the top of the pan (your bread won’t be rising so you don’t need to pour it all thin expecting some kind of crazy aeration to happen).
 A small bread pan is ideal (5″) so duplicate the ingredients if you’re using a larger one.